Home / Case studies / The Devils (1971) The Devils (1971...

 The original UK cinema version remained unavailable on video in the UK until 1997, when it was resubmitted to the BBFC following an airing on BBC 2 in 1995.
 This version restored the material cut in America but did not restore the material originally cut by Warners and the BBFC.

 The film was again submitted to the BBFC in November 2011 for classification on DVD.
-As it was exactly the same, cut version that had been previously passed at 18 on VHS in 1997, it was again classified 18.
+As it was the cut version that had been previously passed at 18 on VHS in 1997, it was again classified 18.